aratare-jp/epsilon-clj/docs/quick-start.md

 models -> templates -> generated files.
 ```
 This means that if you want to include other things in the generated files, they will be rewritten the next time you
 regenerate!
 The only way forward is to include them in the templates.
-But sometimes there are things you want to
+However, sometimes there are things you want to
 specifically have in the generated files, but makes no sense to have them in the templates.

 Let's imagine our library example website is so good we start selling them to people.
-And let's say one client wants
+Let's say one client wants
 to add a new piece of information at the bottom of each book.
 How do you approach this?
 You can't include
 it in the generated files for the stated reason, but it also makes no sense to make it in the template because other
 clients may not want it.